trek-view/gopro-rpy/README.md

 ### Example usage

-To update the .json file with new data and create plots of the roll pitch yaw and magnetic heading ./main3.py testfile.json --plot true
+-To update the .json file with new data and create plots of the roll pitch yaw and magnetic heading

+	./main3.py testfile.json --plot true

-To just update the .json file with new data
+-To just update the .json file with new data

 	./main3.py testfile.json

 ## How it works